-The Nuclear Waste Program within the Department of Ecology is looking to fill a Integrated Disposal Facility / Waste Treatment Plant Facility Permit Writer (Environmental Specialist 4) position.
-This position is located in our Richland Field Office (RFO) in Richland, WA.
+The Nuclear Waste Program is looking to fill a Permitting and Facility Transition Supervisor (Environmental Specialist 5) position.
+The position will be located in our Richland Field Office (RFO) in Richland, WA.

-In this role, you will work as a technical/regulatory senior permit specialist for multiple facilities, which make up the Dangerous Waste Permit (DWP) for the Waste Treatment Plant (WTP) with a focus on Integrated Disposal Facility.
+In this role, you will manage and lead a team of environmental specialists that develop permits and review decision documents that will lead to the safe management of radioactive/dangerous waste (mixed wastes) in Washington.
 You will manage and interact with numerous professionals and stakeholders working to protect the state's air, water, and land, gain experience with both state and federal environmental regulations, learn what it takes to manage mixed waste safely, and work on one of the largest and most complex cleanup sites in the nation at the Hanford Nuclear Facility.
-This position is located within the Tank Waste Treatment Sections of the Nuclear Waste Program.

 What makes this role unique?